 Feb.
 20, 7:30 p.m.
 Snidow Chapel

 The LC History Department and Thomas Jefferson’s Poplar Forest will present Reflections on the Legacy of Emancipation.
-The panel discussion will feature: Dr. Adam Dean, Assistant Professor of History, Lynchburg College; Dr. Gary Gallagher, John L. Nau III Professor in the History of the American Civil War, University of Virginia; and Lori Lee, Ainsworth Visiting Assistant Professor of American Culture, Randolph College.
+The panel discussion will feature: Dr. Adam Dean, Assistant Professor of History, University of Lynchburg; Dr. Gary Gallagher, John L. Nau III Professor in the History of the American Civil War, University of Virginia; and Lori Lee, Ainsworth Visiting Assistant Professor of American Culture, Randolph College.

 Feb.
 26, 7:30 p.m.
 Sydnor Performance Hall, Schewel Hall